-- Disable whois privacy protection.
-If your domain uses whois privacy protection, it must be disabled while the domain is being transferred so you can respond to transfer confirmation emails.
+- Disable WHOIS Privacy Protection.
+Depending on the TLD, if your domain uses WHOIS Privacy Protection, it may need to be disabled while the domain is being transferred so you can respond to transfer confirmation emails.

-- Point the domain’s name servers to GreenGeeks.chi-ns1.greengeeks.com
+- Point the domain’s name servers to GreenGeeks.

 - Unlock the domain.
 Contact your current registrar for instructions.